lmfit/uncertainties/doc/user_guide.rst

   >>> x = ufloat("20(1)e-2")  # Exponential notation supported
   >>> x = ufloat("0.20")  # Automatic uncertainty of +/-1 on last digit

+All the available representations can be listed with ``pydoc uncertainties.ufloat``.
 Invalid string representations raise a :class:`ValueError` exception.

 Basic math
 ==========